Cognigy/Documentation/docs/en/docs/ai/tools/agent-handover.md

 <div class="divider"></div>

 The **Handover to Agent** Node has both general and specific settings for each handover provider.

 The General settings are described below and the specific settings you can find in the [Handover Providers Overview]({{config.site_url}}ai/handover-providers/overview/).

-The general settings are described below, and the specific settings desfor each provider are in [Handover Providers Overview]({{config.site_url}}ai/handover-providers/overview/).

 ### Handover Accepted Message